tier4/AutowareArchitectureProposal.proj/Vehicle/Vehicle.md

 **How to make an acceleration map (for type B)**

 When using the `RawVehicleCmdConverter` described above, it is necessary to create an acceleration map for each vehicle.
-The acceleration map is data in CSV format that show what acceleration is produced when the pedal is depressed in each vehicle speed range.
+The acceleration map is data in CSV format that describes how much acceleration is produced when the pedal pressed in each vehicle speed range.
 You can find the default acceleration map data in `src/vehicle/raw_vehicle_cmd_converter/data` as a reference.
 In the CSV data, the horizontal axis is the current velocity [m/s], the vertical axis is the vehicle-specific pedal value [-], and the element is the acceleration [m/ss].

 This is the reference data created by TierIV with the following steps.